-Remark 2.6.
-An explicit (but tedious) computation of the mean flocking time can be done for small $N (\leq 4)$ and leads to an exact value $(N-1)^2$.
+Remark 3.2.
+An explicit (but tedious) computation of the mean flocking time can be done for small $N (\leq 4)$ and leads to the exact value $(N-1)^2$.

-2.2.2.
+3.2.
 Numerical simulations, case k = 1.

-In this section, we present a few numerical experiments that we have carried out in order to illustrate Theorem 2.5.
+In this section, we present a few numerical experiments that we have carried out in order to illustrate Theorem 3.1.
 Note that in the present case where k = 1, the positions of the particles do not interfere in the dynamics.
 We build the following experiment (in one dimension) :